-Prehistoric art was essentially naturalistic and based on animal representations and is closely associated to civilizations engaged in hunting during the Upper Paleolithic.
+The Prehistoric art was essentially naturalistic and based on animal representations.
+It was closely associated to hunting-based civilizations during the Upper Paleolithic.
 This art was developed between the thirtieth and tenth millennia.
-The most important five millennia, from 15,000 to 10,000, BC, encompass all the prime locations of great Rock Art.
+The most important five millennia, from 15,000 to 10,000, BCE, encompassed all the prime locations of great Rock Art*.

-Rock Art was very prolific: Rouffignac cave (France) alone accounts for 46% of known drawn mammoths (65% of them belonging to the Magdalenian art school).
-Rock art was a purely naturalistic art because was strongly associated with the hunting economy.
+Rock art was very prolific: the Rouffignac cave (France) alone accounts for 46% of known drawn mammoths (65% of them belonging to the Magdalenian art school).
+Rock art was a purely naturalistic art because was strongly associated with a hunting-based economy.

 At what point does a human work become art?
 The oldest Humanity only knew rudimentary tools composed mainly of boulders or “hand axes”, carefully made by beating them between each other.
 This beating determined a sharp piece or useful tip for cutting or carving.
-The craftsman, whether the Australopithecus or the Pithecanthropus, chose the boulder because of its mass, its natural form, which suggested to him the tool he wanted and which he had previously imagined in his mind.
+The craftsman, whether the Australopithecus or the Pithecanthropus, chose the boulder because of its mass and its natural form, which suggested to him the tool he wanted and which he had previously imagined in his mind.
 This election is properly human, supposes intelligence, leads to an aesthetic and constitutes a very ancient artistic intent.
-During the industry called “Abbevillian” (“Oldowan” in modern terms) from ca. eight hundred thousand years old, predominates a voluntary type of tool: the double-sided stone, a pebble or small block of flint with bifacial cut, of about fifteen to thirty cm long, which kept in the base of the original block and with a tip forged through vigorous blows with a hammer rock.
+During the industry called “Abbevillian” (“Oldowan” in modern terms) from circa eight hundred thousand years old, predominated a particular type of tool: the double-sided stone, a pebble or small block of flint with bifacial cut, of about fifteen to thirty cm in length, which kept in the base of the original block and with a tip forged through vigorous blows with a hammer rock.
 It was a “universal tool”, suitable for many different uses.
-Around 150,000 years BC, these “bifaces” became the characteristic “almond” of the “Acheulian” civilization, thus called from Saint-Acheul a suburb of Amiens in the Somme (France).
+Around 150,000 years BCE, these “bifaces” became the characteristic “almond” of the “Acheulian” civilization, thus called from Saint-Acheul a suburb of Amiens in the Somme (France).
 Its shape was sharper and thinner than that of the first boulders or hand axes.
 The beautiful Acheulian “almond” offers unquestionable aerodynamics announcing our modern forms.

 A new stage followed this initial “strokes”.
 First random -then deliberately- the fingers draw an animal outline: a dorsal line, two horns, and a zigzag evoked the bovid’s legs.
-The zoomorph graphism consolidates, inspired obviously in the hunting environment of the daily life.
-The first statuettes or the contours cut on ivory from Dolni-Vistonice in Willendorf, the high relief blocks from Laussel, which are from back around the thirtieth millennium are examples of this.
+The zoomorph graphism consolidated, inspired obviously in the hunting environment of the daily life.
+The first statuettes or the contours cut on ivory from Dolni-Vistonice in Willendorf, the high relief blocks from Laussel, which are from back around the thirtieth millennium, are all examples of this.

 It remains to solve the difficult problem of the origin of the abstract art.
 Initially it was represented by a style we call today “abstract derived”, which evolved from naturalism, beginning in the fifteenth millennium.
 Thus, many abstract elements were merely the result of successive transformations of naturalist models.

-The Magdalenian school affirmed around 50,000 BC and lasted approximately toward 10,000 BC.
+The Magdalenian school appeared around 50,000 BCE and lasted approximately until 10,000 BCE.
 The simple linear strokes acquired an elegance and precision radically new.
 Slowly, the plain colors always dark, invaded surfaces representing animals, which led to a new experience in modeling.
 The detail was imposed, which was accompanied by clinical details.
 The perspective is “real”.
 Rouffignac illustrates the classic phase of Magdalenian drawing.
 In it, the expressive characters multiply: the animals’ fur, expressionism in the eyes, rich detail in the horns, the mouths, hooves and mane, but above all, precision and accuracy in the representation of lively attitudes.
-This rhythmic and complex organization of the figures is the essential contribution of Magdalenian school.
+This rhythmic and complex organization of the figures is the essential contribution of the Magdalenian school.
 The theme of the confrontation begins here a long and fruitful race that will lead to the Lionesses of Mycenae.

-While the drawings, engravings, paintings, and sculptures of animals explicitly had a great aesthetic quality, the human representations showed a pitiful clumsiness with bad-defined traits, clumsy and grotesque attitudes, caricaturized profiles, and a deep “miserabilism”.
-The statuettes, known by the name of “Venus”, expressly present identical characteristics: exaggerated forms, big and abundant, frequent negligence in the features of the face, arms and legs, as if essential femininity was limited to an overloaded body deformed by maternity.
+While the drawings, engravings, paintings, and sculptures of animals explicitly had a great aesthetic quality, the human representations showed a pitiful clumsiness with bad-defined traits, clumsy and grotesque attitudes and caricaturized profiles.
+The statuettes, known by the name of “Venus”, expressly presented identical characteristics: exaggerated forms, big and abundant, frequent negligence in the features of the face, arms and legs, as if essential femininity was limited to an overloaded body deformed by maternity.
 Indeed, these statuettes are not “beauties” but “mothers”.
-From the West End to the farthest Asia, without prejudging their area of origin, we can find them.
+From the West to the farthest Asia, without prejudging their area of origin, we can find them.
 Drawings and female human figurines are the result of a “domestic” art closely linked to the home.
 Even when the weather changed and the new economies caused the disappearance, around the 10,000 of the naturalistic art depicting animals, still these domestic female figurines prevailed.